XPERTPCNET/HacksAndGuides/CheatSheets/OpenSSH server and client on Windows 10 (powershell).md

-# Install OpenSSH server and client on Windows 10 (powershell)
+# OpenSSH server and client on Windows 10 (powershell)

 ## Check to see if it is already installed:
 ```